serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ## What is GraphQL?

-I’m going to start this off with a statement of truth, to all my fellow engineers: The way we currently build APIs, where all of them are split up and maintained separately, isn’t optimal.
+I’m going to start this off by stating a fact: The way we currently build APIs, as a collection of micro-services that are all split up and maintained separately, isn’t optimal.
+If you're a fellow back-end or front-end engineer, you're probably familiar with this struggle.

 Luckily for us, the tech horizon is ever-expanding.
 We have options.
 And we should use them.